paul bowman works as a graphic designer, illustrator, and sometime editor in digital and print media.

-Program booklet management for Environmental Workshops
+Program book production, Environmental Workshops

 For this client’s annual series of one-day training offerings, designing and producing print programs for the events was the core of a multi-role contract over several years.
 As the workshops were expanding in the N. American market and to cities around the globe, I redeveloped what was handed to me as a word-processor-based job, refining the product through ongoing process improvements and several redesigns.